 In fact, IC is nearly as common in men (4.5% of the population) as women (6.4%).

-In reality, everyone with IC is different.
+When it comes right down to it, everyone with IC is different.
 Some are highly food sensitive, while a small percentage have no discernable food sensitivity at all.
-Most people are somewhere in between, and sensitive to a small number of common culprits.
+Most people are somewhere in between, experiencing sensitivity to a small number of common culprits.
 These include caffeine, coffee, citrus fruits, alcohol, tomatoes, and citrus fruits.

 The goal should be to find your personal trigger foods and eliminate them from your diet, while eating healthy.